xiehurricane/structor/README.md

 Switching between two modes: edit mode and live-preview mode gives a feeling as if you are creating the Web app right in the browser.
 Of course, the source code you can edit in your favorite IDE or text editor and don't worry about page reloading (maybe in rear cases).

-Apparently, we can admit that this tool having such capabilities can be used not only at starter prototyping phase of development process, but used during all development process instead of HTTP backend server of Web app.
+Apparently, we can admit that this tool having such features can be used not only in starter prototyping phase of development process, but used during all development process instead of HTTP backend server for Web app.

 ### Getting started